isbeorn/nina.docs/docs/advanced/autofocus.md

 * None: no additional noise reduction is applied prior to star detection or contrast measurement
 * Median: a 3x3 Median filter is applied on the full size image prior to star or contrast detection.
 This is extremely effective at getting rid of hot pixels (which could be recognized as stars), but adds some processing time
 * Normal: A Gaussian smoothing is applied to the image prior to star or contrast detection.
-This is effective in reducing thermal noise.
+This is effective at reducing thermal noise.
 Processing time impact is minimum, but detectable.
 * High: A stronger Gaussian smoothing is applied to the image
 * Highest: An even stronger Gaussian smoothing is applied to the image